 While this list is not exhaustive, we note that the balancing and rationalization of these factors is imperative when developing a reasonable list of comparators.
 In previous years, the global proxy advisory firm Institutional Shareholder Services ("ISS") has (we understand) weighted factors like country of incorporation or stock market of record above all other factors when selecting a peer group for their own calculations and analysis of Linamar's executive compensation program.
-The net effect of that weighting resulted in Canadian businesses like Dollarama, Inc. (discount retail), Leon's Furniture (retail/home furnishings) and Transat A.T., Inc. (airline) being used by ISS as peer competitors.
-The aforementioned Magna Corporation was not included in ISS' list of direct competitors for Linamar.
+The net effect of that weighting resulted in Canadian businesses like Dollarama, Inc. (discount retail), Leon's Furniture (retail/home furnishings) and Canadian Tire (retail) being used by ISS as peer competitors.
+Magna Corporation was not included in ISS' list of direct competitors for Linamar.

 While proxy advisory firms can provide valuable insight and analysis to Linamar's investors, the value of such analysis should be taken into context when the factors underpinning the selection of a peer group are skewed or overly weighted in one direction and exclude our industry peers.
-The peer comparator group used by ISS does not include the majority of Linamar's competitors in automotive or industrial supply and rather includes companies in very different industries with very different industry dynamics.
+The peer comparator group used by ISS does not include most of Linamar's competitors in automotive or industrial supply and rather includes companies in very different industries with very different industry dynamics.
 When engaging in succession planning and talent recruitment, Linamar's Board and management do not actively look for executives from the retail, home furnishings or airline industries.
-Linamar, does however, actively recruit top talent from American based comparables, which are unfortunately not included in ISS's proxy comparable group.
+Linamar, however, does actively recruit top talent from American based comparables, which are unfortunately not included in ISS's proxy comparable group.
 As a result of this weighting by ISS, the utility of ISS's guidance on compensation matters is not entirely clear to the Board.

-Recently, and in direct response to the feedback that the Company and its Board of Directors received through Shareholder Engagement initiatives, the HRCG Committee expanded the list of benchmark companies to further broaden the data set they refer to when gauging the appropriateness of Linamar's compensation philosophy and outcomes.
+Previously, and in direct response to the feedback that the Company and its Board of Directors received through Shareholder Engagement initiatives, the HRCG Committee expanded the list of benchmark companies to further broaden the data set they refer to when gauging the appropriateness of Linamar's compensation philosophy and outcomes.
 These additions were heavily influenced by the comparator suggestions of our shareholders and through the growing dialogue between the Company and proxy advisory firms ISS and Glass Lewis.
-The additional entities included in the peer benchmark were Cooper-Standard Holdings Inc., Cummins Inc., Emerson Electric Co., Illinois Tool Works Inc., Lear Corporation, Navistar International Corp., Tenneco Inc., and Tower International, Inc. Those entities were added to the following list used in the 2018 benchmarking exercise: Agco, American Axle, Borg/Warner, CNH, Dana Holding, Deere, Eaton, Georg Fischer, Haulotte, Magna, Manitou, Martinrea, Meritor, Nemak, Oshkosh, and Terex.
+The additional entities included in the peer benchmark were Cooper-Standard Holdings Inc., Cummins Inc., Emerson Electric Co., Illinois

+Tool Works Inc., Lear Corporation, Navistar International Corp., Tenneco Inc., and Tower International, Inc. Those entities were added to the following list used in the 2018 benchmarking exercise: Agco, American Axle, Borg/Warner, CNH, Dana Holding, Deere, Eaton, Georg Fischer, Haulotte, Magna, Manitou, Martinrea, Meritor, Nemak, Oshkosh, and Terex.
+Navistar International Corp., Meritor and Nemak are no longer included in the list and have been replaced with Adient PLC and Aptiv PLC.

-Peer Benchmarking Group Agco American Axle Borg/Warner CNH Cooper-Standard Holdings Cummins Inc. Dana Holding Deere Eaton Emerson Electric Co.
-Georg Fischer Haulotte Illinois Tool Works Inc. Lear Corporation Magna Manitou Martinrea Meritor Navistar International Corp.
-Oshkosh Tenneco Inc. Terex Tower International Inc.
+Peer Benchmarking Group Adient PLC Agco American Axle Aptiv PLC Borg/Warner CNH Copper-Standard Holdings Cummins Inc. Dana Holding Deere Eaton Emerson Electric Co.
+George Fischer Haulotte Illinois Tool Works Inc. Lear Corporation Magna Manitou Martinrea Oshkosh Tenneco Inc. Terex Tower International Inc.

 In establishing senior executive compensation packages, the Company also considers general survey data for like-sized companies in Canada.
 While Linamar does not use comparative performance to its peers to reward the performance of its NEOs, it does review the total compensation of a select comparator group (noted above) to ensure that its total compensation is in line.
-The analysis uncovered that the Company's senior executive compensation in 2021 was within the targeted 75th percentile range for both the CEO and the senior executives collectively.
+The analysis uncovered that the Company's senior executive compensation in 2022 was within the targeted 75th percentile range for both the CEO and the senior executives collectively.